quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.4
 You can now add new anecdotes.
 I used `anecdoteToChange.votes++` to add new votes, but I see that this was incorrect because postfix will return the old value, which means that the update won't change anything.
 Used `+1` instead of incrementing so that the orginal state isn't changed.

+## Exercise 6.5
+Anecdotes are now sorted by votes.
+Like with part 5, I am using the `sort` method instead of manually bubbling the voted element.
+The default state does not need to be sorted because all anecdotes are zero.